dnsimple/dnsimple-support/content/articles/adding-domain.markdown

 ![Adding a domain](/files/adding-a-domain.png)

-You'll be prompted for the name of the domain you want to add to your account.
+You'll then be prompted for the name of the domain you want to add to your account.